By Helen Godfrey, MA, NCC, BCC, LPC

 3. Be sure to thank the person who is providing the feedback.
 Once we are grown-ups, we are not usually in relationships where people give us regular feedback.

 Growing up, our moms tell us, “Stand up straight,“ “Don’t talk with your mouth full,” “Elbows off the table.”
 Now…not so much.
 Maybe you just don’t get the job, because the employer is afraid that you are uncoachable.
 I was quite surprised when I was a hiring manager and a potential applicant started to argue with me about the job requirements.
-I was concerned that the applicant didn’t really understand what the job entailed considering the person hadn’t worked for me or in my office and I also wondered if this individual would be coachable.
+I was concerned that the applicant didn’t really understand what the job entailed considering the person hadn’t worked for me, met me, nor had ever stepped foot in my office.
+I also wondered if this individual would be coachable.
 This is not to say that you can’t state your opinion or be true to yourself but choose your words carefully and know the right time and place.
 Arguing before you get the job is not a great idea.
-Once you have the job, you will understand the group dynamics and hopefully form a collaborative relationship with your boss and, together, conquer the world.
+Once you have the job, you will understand the group dynamics and hopefully form a collaborative relationship with your boss and, together, come up with unique solutions to problems.

 If you are a career changer or someone with a lot of experience, you bring a lot of value to the workplace and, most likely, a strong opinion of how things should be done.
 You too will want to vet the work culture to see if they are open to suggestions if this is important to you.
 If you accept the job, you may need to prepare yourself for different processes.
 Stay open.
 Who knows?
 You may prefer this way more than the way you’ve been doing things.